Samsung launches affordable Galaxy A03s in India

-New Delhi, Aug 18 (IANS) Samsung on Wednesday launched its affordable Galaxy A03s smartphone for Indian consumers that comes in two storage options starting at Rs 11,499.
+New Delhi: Samsung on Wednesday launched its affordable Galaxy A03s smartphone for Indian consumers that comes in two storage options starting at Rs 11,499.

 The Galaxy A03s is priced at Rs 11,499 for 3GB+32GB variant and Rs 12,499 for the 4GB+64GB variant.
 It offers three colours -- black, blue and white and will be available across retail stores, Samsung.com and leading online portals.